Basic Introduction to Dragon God Tea

 Before 2000, the tea industry in Kang County was still in a backward agricultural planting model characterized by “having tea gardens but no yield, few commodities, and low efficiency.”

 Since 2001, Kang County has proposed a strategy of “county-wide walnuts, southern tea, and northern silkworms” for the development of agricultural specialty industries, focusing efforts on the three major industries of tea, walnuts, and mulberry silkworms.
-For the development of the tea industry, it has persisted with the tea production policy of “expanding tea bases, building tea brands, opening up tea markets, promoting tea science and technology, strengthening the tea industry, and promoting .”
+For the development of the tea industry, it has persisted with the tea production policy of “expanding tea bases, building tea brands, opening up tea markets, promoting tea science and technology, strengthening the tea industry, and promoting tea culture.”
 It seized the opportunity of returning farmland to forests and provided key support in terms of policies, funds, and technology.

-In August 2002, Kang County merged the former state-owned Yukan Tea Factory and Longshen Tea Factory into Gansu Longshen Tea Co., Ltd. The Dragon God series of includes six varieties and eleven different grades of products, including “Longshen Cuizhu,” “Longshen Cuifeng,” “Longshen Yinmao,” “Longshen Yangba Maojian,” “Longshen Green Tea,” and “Longshen Chaoqing.”
+In August 2002, Kang County merged the former state-owned Yukan Tea Factory and Longshen Tea Factory into Gansu Longshen Tea Co., Ltd. The Dragon God series of Green Tea includes six varieties and eleven different grades of products, including “Longshen Cuizhu,” “Longshen Cuifeng,” “Longshen Yinmao,” “Longshen Yangba Maojian,” “Longshen Green Tea,” and “Longshen Chaoqing.”
 Among these, “Longshen Cuizhu” has won honors such as the Silver Award at the Third International Famous Tea Awards, the Gold Award at the Fourth International Famous Tea Awards, and “China's Well-Known Brand,” making it the only branded tea in the tea industry of Gansu Province.

 To enable tea farmers to develop the tea industry through the introduction of new varieties and technologies, Kang County organized major tea-growing households in key villages and communities to learn in Sichuan, Yunnan, and other places.
 It also organized leaders and technicians in tea-producing towns to investigate tea-producing areas in southern provinces and cities.
-At the same time, it hired tea processing technicians from Zhejiang and tea experts from the College of Forestry of Southwest Agricultural University to conduct training in tea planting and processing techniques in the county's tea-producing areas, training 18,000 farmers.
+At the same time, it hired Tea processing technicians from Zhejiang and tea experts from the College of Forestry of Southwest Agricultural University to conduct training in tea planting and processing techniques in the county's tea-producing areas, training 18,000 farmers.
 Five village-level tea cooperatives have been established in Songgou and Dagou.
 The development and sales models of “enterprise + base + farmer” and “enterprise + cooperative + farmer” have been preliminarily formed.

 Awards and Honors